Book your tour today and learn more about the Legendary Greenock Swamp, the largest forested wetland in Southern Ontario.

-This tour takes in the infamous prohibition era and the local stories and lore associated with moonshine production in this 20,000 acre (8,000 ha), swamp.
+This tour takes in the infamous prohibition era and the production of Swamp Whiskey in the 20,000 acre Greenock Swamp!
 What a better place to hide and cook up the home-made brew!

-We'll talk about the hidden stills, the various ways of running from the law, the failures and the hilarious antics that went on during this time period in rural Ontario.
+We'll talk about the hidden stills, those who tried to run from the law, the failures and the hilarious antics that went on during this time period.